hananemazyan/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Here you can find some Basic command in the shell
+# Here you can find some Basic commands in the shell

 ![pictureeee](https://github.com/hananemazyan/alx-system_engineering-devops/blob/master/0x00-shell_basics/industrial.gif)